Stone Child College

 Stone Child College (SCC) is a public tribal land-grant community college in Box Elder, Montana.
-SCC is affiliated with the Chippewa-Cree Tribe and located on the Rocky Boy Indian Reservation in north central Montana; it is one of seven Tribal Colleges in Montana.
-In 2008–09, SCC had an enrollment of 511, of whom 98 percent were American Indian descent; 20 percent were bilingual or of limited English proficiency.
+SCC is affiliated with the Chippewa Cree Tribe and located on the Rocky Boy's Indian Reservation in north central Montana; it is one of seven Tribal Colleges in Montana.
+In 2008–2009, SCC had an enrollment of 511, of whom 98 percent were American Indian descent; 20 percent were bilingual or of limited English proficiency.
 SCC students range in age from 17 to 72, with the average age at 30.
 The college retention rate is 47 percent and the graduation rate is 20 percent.

 History

 SCC was chartered by the Chippewa-Cree Business Committee on May 17, 1984.
 In 1994, the college was designated a land-grant college alongside 31 other tribal colleges.

 Academics

 Stone Child offers a Bachelor degree along with Associate degrees in seventeen disciplines and six certificates.